Alan Brooke, 1st Viscount Alanbrooke: Marriages and children

-He married Benita Lees (1892–1968), daughter of Sir Harold Pelly, 4th Bt., and the widow of Sir Thomas Lees, 2nd Bt., in 1929.
-The marriage was very happy for the uxorious Brooke and resulted in one daughter and one son, Kathleen and Victor.
 During the war the couple lived in Hartley Wintney in Hampshire.
-After the war, the Brookes' financial situation forced the couple to move into the gardener's cottage of their former home, where they lived for the rest of their lives.
+After the war, their financial situation forced the couple to move into the gardener's cottage of their former home, where they lived for the rest of their lives.
 Their last years were darkened by the death of their daughter, Kathleen, in a riding accident in 1961.

+Interests

-Alan Brooke had a love of nature.
+Lord Alanbrooke had a love of nature.
 Hunting and fishing were among his great interests.
 His foremost passion, however, was birds.
 He was a noted ornithologist, especially in bird photography.
 In 1944, he ordered the RAF not to use an island off the coast of Norfolk as a bombing range because of its significance to nesting roseate terns.
-He was president of the Zoological Society of London between 1950 and 1954 and vice-president of the Royal Society for the Protection of Birds between 1949 and 1961.
+He was president of the Zoological Society of London between 1950 and 1954, and vice-president of the Royal Society for the Protection of Birds (RSPB) between 1949 and 1961.
 He was an honorary member of the Royal Photographic Society from February 1954 until his death.

 Death

-On 17 June 1963 Alanbrooke suffered a heart attack and died quietly in his bed with his wife beside him.
-The same day, he had been due to attend the Garter Service in St George's Chapel, Windsor.
+On 17 June 1963, Lord Alanbrooke suffered a heart attack and died quietly in his bed with his wife beside him.
+The same day, he had been due to attend the Garter Service in St George's Chapel, Windsor Castle.
 Nine days later he was given a funeral in Windsor and buried in St Mary's Church, Hartley Wintney.
+He was succeeded in the viscountcy and barony by his elder son, Thomas.

 Honours

 United Kingdom

-Brooke was created Baron Alanbrooke, of Brookeborough in the County of Fermanagh, in 1945, and Viscount Alanbrooke in 1946.
+Brooke was created Baron Alanbrooke, of Brookeborough in the County of Fermanagh, in 1945, and Viscount Alanbrooke, of Brookeborough in the County of Fermanagh, in 1946.
 Other awards included: